-Southwestern Michigan College has experienced a continued decline in the non-traditional aged student market.
+Southwestern Michigan College had experienced a continued decline in the non-traditional aged student market.
 We believe this decline was due to the aging out of the baby boom generation, the number of people over the age of fifty who are dropping out of the job market, the continued minimal creation of manufacturing jobs, and the reduction of government funded programs available to those in our service area.
 However, we have refocused our efforts on attracting more adult students with some changes in our program offerings, particularly in our CTE areas such as Nursing/Health Services and Welding.
-We also anticipate increased enrollment in this student market with the recent establishment of two new programs by the State of Michigan, Future for Frontliners and Michigan Reconnect.
-We are positioning ourselves with programing and recruiting efforts to attract adult students through these programs, in the Fall 2022 we converted our Business AA program into an online-only version that can attract adult students.
-Additional programs will be reviewed for consideration of this type of offering in the future.
+We also have experienced increased enrollment in this student market with the recent establishment of two new programs by the State of Michigan, Future for Frontliners and Michigan Reconnect.
+We have positioned ourselves with programing and recruiting efforts to attract adult students through these programs.
+With the approval by the Higher Learning Commission to offer online-only programs, in the Fall 2022 we converted our Business AA program, and in Fall 2023 our Psychology AA, and Social Work AAS programs, into online versions that can attract adult students.
+Additional programs are being reviewed for consideration of this type of offering in the future.

 Based on recent data, high school graduating classes have been shrinking in the College's service area over the past 10 years, hitting an all-time low in June 2014.
 We foresee another trend of moderately decreasing graduating class sizes through the next few years.
 The College's strategy of providing a full college student life experience with the building of three residence halls, the expansion of the College's Student Activity Center including intramural and club sports programs, and now the return of varsity athletics, has put the College in a position to increase its market share of traditional aged students and June high school graduates, including those students who have a choice of where they want to go to college.
-We were approved by the National Junior College Athletic Association (NJCAA) to add intercollegiate athletics back to our campus, starting with the establishment of a cross country program for both men and women in the Fall of 2021.
+We were approved by the National Junior College Athletic Association (NJCAA) to add intercollegiate athletics back to our campus.
 We were also reinstated to the Michigan Community College Athletic Association (MCCAA), allowing us to renew competitive rivalries with the five other nearby colleges that all currently offer athletics.
-We have committed scholarship funds to the athletic program and look forward to what it can mean for our enrollment.
-A recent review of all our scholarship allocations will result in additional dollars being available to a wider number of students which we believe will help us attract additional first year students.
+We have committed scholarship funds to the athletic program and find that it has had a very positive affect on our enrollment already.
+We are one of only a few community colleges in the state to experience enrollment increases the last two years.
+In Fall '22, we were up 3.3% in headcount from Fall '21, and in Fall '23, we were up 8.1% over Fall '22.
+We are above our Fall '20 headcount enrollment and are working to surpassing our Fall '19 numbers.
+A recent review of all our scholarship allocations has resulted in additional dollars being available to a wider number of students which we believe helps us attract additional first year students.